Best bike trailers for kids: Trailer options to bring your kids along for the ride

 How did we test the best bike trailers for kids?

 My son is 10 now, going on 11 and my journey into fitness and cycling with him in tow is how I came back to cycling after he was born.
 We spent hours and hours riding with him attached to my bike in various bike trailers including the Burley Bee and the Weehoo Turbo Bike Trailer.
-For this collection I relied on my experience and we also spent some time riding with each of the options.
+For this collection, I relied on my experience and we also spent some time riding with each of the options.

-He's technically still below the max weight limits even though he's also much too big.
+He's technically still below the maximum weight limits even though he's also much too big.
 We had a lot of fun figuring out how everything worked and seeing which options were the best for which situations.
 Anything you choose from this list is a product we feel good about recommending.

 Get The Leadout Newsletter